Place

 Our Position

 The Los Angeles Conservancy supports this nomination, recognizing the house for its cultural significance and the important role it plays as a seminal location in Los Angeles’ television and filming heritage.
-We’re thrilled that this treasured home is one step closer to landmark status.
+We’re thrilled that this treasured home has officially achieved landmark status.